 - Changes: Submissions requesting revisions — your action queue

-On the Business plan, you can also filter by notification profile to see only feedback for a specific project's previews.
+On the Teams plan, you can also filter by notification profile to see only feedback for a specific project's previews.

 Send the URL to the client.
-They browse the preview, submit three comments and one approval for the header section.
-You see them in the inbox immediately.
+They browse the actual work, leave three comments, and approve the direction.
+You see each item in the inbox with the page they reviewed.

 # Deploy the revised version

 The client reviews the changes and clicks Approve.
-You see the green Approved badge in the inbox.
+You have a clear sign-off tied to the reviewed URL.
 Ship it.

 Combining with CI/CD